julelang/manual/src/std/jule-sema.md

 	// Invoked after the package is imported.
 	// Sets module identitity of imported package to current module. fn Imported(mut self, mut &ImportInfo)

+	// Returns all imported packages.
+	// The return value is mutable reference to internal buffer.
+	// Packages should be ordered by FIFO; starting with the first deepest
+	// imported package, and ending with the last imported package. fn AllPackages(mut self): []&ImportInfo
 }
 ```
 Importer\.
 Used by semantic analysis to import use declarations\.
 The default importer implementation is highly recommended\.
 3rd\-party importer implementations may cause unpredictable issues\.